Review of the Album "Shallow Life" by Italian Heavy Metal Band Lacuna Coil

 The Song Called Wide Awake

-Final Thoughts About the Album Shallow Life
+Final Thoughts About the Album Shallow Life As of the First Analysis

 How good of an album is Shallow Life?
 It is better than 2002’s Comalies because this album does not really have songs that could be considered filler.
 And even though this album does not have a song as good as Self-Deception or Unspoken it is still a better album than Comalies.
 It may be even slightly better than Karmacode.
 However, Lacuna Coil still has not been able to top the greatness that they achieved in the early part of the 2000’s.